andrew/ultimate-awesome/README.md

 - [awesome-mojo-max-mlir](https://github.com/coderonion/awesome-mojo-max-mlir) - A collection of some awesome public MAX platform, Mojo programming language and Multi-Level IR Compiler Framework(MLIR) projects.
 - [fucking-awesome-microservices](https://github.com/Correia-jpv/fucking-awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.
+- [awesome-strava](https://github.com/dariusz-wozniak/awesome-strava) - A curated list of awesome Strava tools & resources.
 - [awesome-web-react](https://github.com/dataformsjs/awesome-web-react) - 🚀 Awesome Web Based React 🚀 Develop online with React!.
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
-- [awesome-maker](https://github.com/digitalhackerspace/awesome-maker) - A curated list of awesome Maker Resources.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-sse](https://github.com/emad7105/awesome-sse) - A curated list of resources about Searchable Symmetric Encryption (SSE).